Struggling to find a breakfast that’s both delicious and aligns with your health goals? A macro friendly breakfast is here to change that!

 A handheld breakfast option that’s both filling and portable.

-• Why It’s Macro-Friendly: Turkey bacon is a lean source of protein, and wrapping it up with eggs in a whole-grain tortilla creates a balanced, flavorful meal.
+- Why It’s Macro-Friendly: Avocado provides heart-healthy fats, and pairing it with eggs in a whole-grain tortilla creates a balanced, flavorful meal.

 8. Cottage Cheese with Fresh Fruit